The Classicist: Dealing with Chaos

 They're just fixing decrepit and dangerous lanes of a freeway so it slows down traffic.
 It's very dangerous.

-And it's all in a backdrop of a $10 billion debacle of high-speed rail.
+And it's all in a backdrop of a $10 billion

+debacle of high-speed rail.
 It looks like, as I said, a graffiti version of Stonehenge, where you see the unused and half-built bridges.
-And so all of these are also juxtaposed with the highest gas taxes in the United States.

 I think we're third in sales tax.
 We now have the highest income tax rate, 13.3.

-the whole state infrastructure shot well we used to have great schools no we're rated about 40th in the country on the basis of the tax score hmm well
+No, we're rated about 40th in the country on the basis of tech score.
+Hmm.

-illegal immigration is just problem well no it's 27 percent of the california population was not born in the united states and that can have effects on the highway when people are not used to our traffic system.
+27% of the California population was not born in the United States and that can have effects on the highway when people are not used to our traffic system and it's not good anyway, the infrastructure.

+And then they say, why is one-third of all welfare recipients suddenly in California?
 Or why is 22% of the population of the wealthiest state by GDP in the country below the poverty line?

-And why are half the nations homeless? in California.
+And why are half the nations homeless in California?
 What happened to San Francisco, Venice Beach, places like Stockton?
 So it's all a complete failure.

-And then when they look to him for leadership, they see a spoiled, entitled Bay Area politician, no different than Barbara Boxer, Diane Feinstein, Nancy Pelosi, multi-millionaire, always talking about diversity, always talking about the other, while their entire lives are one of white privilege and exclusivity, prep schools, etc.
+And then when they look to him for leadership, they see a spoiled, entitled Bay Area politician, no different than Barbara Boxer, Diane Feinstein, Nancy Pelosi, multi-millionaire, always talking about diversity, always talking about the other, while their entire lives are one of white privilege and exclusivity, prep schools, et cetera.

 And when you finally add into this dismal mix the fact that while he pontificated about the lockdown and quarantine, he was caught at the wealthiest, most expensive restaurant crowd in the country at the French laundry.

-And so there's a chance that even in this state, he could lose if people go to the polls and get angry.
+And so there's a chance that even in this state he could lose if people go to the polls and get angry.

 A lot of the Hispanic population, which is 45% of the general population, about 40, 35% of the electorate, quietly, privately don't like him.

-He shut down private businesses and entrepreneurial first-generation shopkeepers.
-And he did it in a very arrogant way.
+He shut down private businesses and entrepreneurial, first-generation shopkeepers, and he did it in a very arrogant way.
+And we have the highest kilowatt cost, except for Hawaii in the nation.

 We have the highest fuel cost.
 It's almost $5 a gallon when you get out of the Central Valley.